AlaskaAirlines/auro-button/docs/PROJECT_SETUP.md

 ## Development

-When actively developing component resources, the following watchers are necessary.
+When actively developing component resources, there are a series of watchers to make developing easy to do.

 To ensure that you have the project resources properly prepared, run: